nexiuhm/HealingSim-ES6/README.md

       - APPLY_MOD_STAT ( modifies a stat, usually temporary ) f.ex reduces damage taken by 20%

+#### To give some perspective this is how the final ecosystem could work:

+- Player pressed '1' ->
+- The ActionBar addon subscribes to this key
+- Action bar addon wants to cast the spell associated with this key so it calls castSpell(spellid) which is an addon API function .
+- Player object recives the call and calls the spell .cast() function.
+- SpellBase class is called by the spellobject.
+- SpellBase class creates an action/aura object which is sent to the recviving target(s) target.applyAction(actionObj) ?
+- Reciveing target handels the action object request which is f.ex to apply an aura.

 ##### First release goals for now:

 - A demo boss,